-What's a paragon character? you may ask.
-There are a lot of fancy definition, but we all know I don't go for fancy things.
+What’s a paragon character? you may ask.
+There is a lot of fancy definitions, but we all know I don’t go for fancy things.
 Put simply, a paragon character is Captain America.

 Today, we’re going to look at two types of paragon characters and how to write them well.